outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- triggering a specific family of enzymes involved in the replication of DNA
 			- linked with greater protection against DNA strand breaks and lower rates of cancer
 		- selenium
+			- improved development of ROS, mitochondrial ROS fragments and multiple DNA damage marker levels, while also reducing expressiveness of VEGF and VEGF2
 			- prevents oxidative damage to DNA
 			- boosts the activity of enzymes and pathways involved in DNA repair
 			- may also benefit people who carry the BRCA1 and BRAC2 carriers–genetic mutations that increase the risk of breast, prostate, ovarian and pancreatic cancers